RyanAller1701QCA/1701QCA-Assessment1/experiments/experiments.md

 *Markdown reference: https://guides.github.com/features/mastering-markdown/*

-## Instructions ##

-*For a selection of 5 inventor kit experiments that you choose, fill out the following sections.

 ### Experiment name ###

 Setting the Tone with A Piezo Buzzer

 #### Photo of completed project ####
-*In the code below, replace `missingimage.png` with the name of the image, which should be in the `kitexperiments` folder.*

 ![Image](Experiment1.jpg)